Ianis Stoica: FCSB

+2019–2021: Various loans

+In the winter transfer window of 2019, Stoica agreed to a loan with Dunărea Călărași for the remainder of the season, and on 17 February made his Liga I debut in a goalless draw with Voluntari.

-Stoica spent the following campaigns on loan in the second tier with former youth team Petrolul Ploiești, Metaloglobus București and CSM Slatina, respectively.
-He had his most fruitful stint with the latter, managing to score seven times from 24 games in spite of the club's relegation at the end of the 2020–21 season.
+Stoica spent the following campaigns on loan in the second tier with his former youth team Petrolul Ploiești, Metaloglobus București, and CSM Slatina, respectively.
+He had his most fruitful stint with the latter, scoring seven times from 24 games in spite of the club's relegation at the end of the 2020–21 season.

+2021–2023: Return to FCSB

-On 1 August 2021, upon his return to FCSB, Stoica came off the bench to equalise late in a 1–1 league draw at UTA Arad.
+On 1 August 2021, Stoica came off the bench for FCSB to equalise late in a 1–1 league draw at UTA Arad.
 On the 29th that month, he scored the only goal of the Roș-albaștrii in a 1–4 away loss to four-time defending champions CFR Cluj.
-Following his breakthrough in the senior team, owner George Becali announced that he rejected a €7.5 million bid for Stoica from Premier League club Arsenal, although the veridicity of his claims was questioned.
+Following his first team breakthrough, owner George Becali announced that he rejected a €7.5 million bid for Stoica from Premier League club Arsenal, although the veridicity of his claims was questioned.

-On 15 December 2021, Stoica came off the bench at half-time, obtained a penalty in extra time and netted a goal for himself for a 3–1 derby defeat of Rapid București.
-On 30 January 2022, he scored again in a Bucharest derby by coming off the bench in a 3–0 win over Dinamo București.
+On 15 December 2021, Stoica came off the bench at half-time, obtained a penalty in extra time and netted a goal for himself in a 3–1 derby defeat of Rapid București.
+On 30 January 2022, he scored again in another Bucharest derby by coming off the bench in a 3–0 win over Dinamo București.

+2023–2024: Loan to Universitatea Cluj

-After failing to score any goal during the first half of the 2022–23 season, Stoica was sent out on a six-month loan to Universitatea Cluj on 17 December 2022.
+After failing to score any goals during the first half of the 2022–23 season, Stoica was sent out on a six-month loan to Universitatea Cluj on 17 December 2022.
+His loan was extended for another year, but he left the club prematurely on 2 February 2024, after receiving an offer from Israeli team Hapoel Be'er Sheva and refusing to train.

+Hermannstadt

+On 7 February 2024, after his move to Hapoel Be'er Sheva fell through, Stoica joined fellow Liga I club Hermannstadt for a €500,000 transfer fee, payable within one year.
+He signed a three-and-a-half-year contract and was assigned the number 7 shirt.

+Stoica made his debut on 11 February 2024, in a goalless league draw with his former youth side Petrolul Ploiești, and totalled five goals from 15 Liga I appearances by the end of the season.
+On 14 February 2025, he delivered a standout performance by scoring his first professional hat-trick within 21 minutes after coming on at half-time, leading his team to a 3–2 away win over Sepsi OSK.

+Over the course of the 2024–25 campaign, he made 44 appearances across all competitions, scoring 15 goals and providing five assists.
+He also played a role in Hermannstadt's run to the final of the Cupa României, where they finished as runners-up after a 2–3 loss to CFR Cluj.